Modular Optical Tweezers

 This beam expander is based on Galilean expansion, which minimizes overall space while providing an expansion factor of 3.
 We use anti-reflection coated achromatic doublets ACN254-050-B and AC254-150-B that are computer-optimized at infinite conjugate ratios to expand the collimated trapping laser beam.
 The cage rods are assembled in such a way that they allow the user to optimize the focus of the trapping beam on the camera by allowing up to 12.5 mm adjustment along the optical axis.

-Visible light from the LED source illuminates the sample and is then imaged on the 1280 x 1024 pixel color CCD camera (DCU224C) using an achromatic doublet (AC254-200-A).
-The dichroic mirror in the light path in combination with a short pass filter prevents backscattered light from the 980 nm laser from saturating the CCD detector.
+Visible light from the LED source illuminates the sample and is then imaged on the 1280 x 1024 pixel color CMOS camera (DCC1240C) using an achromatic doublet (AC254-200-A).
+The dichroic mirror in the light path in combination with a short pass filter prevents backscattered light from the 980 nm laser from saturating the CMOS sensor after its IR filter has been removed.
 With the camera, you can acquire high-quality still images or video both in color or B&W.